hvidal/Simplistic3D/README.md

 # Simplistic3D #

+DISCLAIMER: This is a very OLD project (developed around year 2005)

 3D Data Visualization component implemented in Java Desktop / Swing.

 * Renderers data on a Swing Form using different types of 3D charts;